 And now onto what you're going to say.
 First off, avoid starting a speech with lines like:

 This is your moment to shine, so shine from the get-go.
-To start your speech with power, find something unique, engaging and memorable to say.
+To start a speech with power, find something unique, engaging and memorable to say.
 And make sure it's a line that you're 100% comfortable with, so your talk flies rather than sags from the beginning.

 You might start your speech with a provocative question -

 By evoking an image -